AngeloRai/student-list/README.md

 `npm run test `
 <br/>

-## About
+# About

-1. Application lists students info
+## -- Application lists students info

-2. User can filter by name and tag
+## -- User can filter by name and tag

-3. User can see additional info through expandable detail section
+## -- User can see additional info through expandable detail section

-4. User can add tags to students
+## -- User can add tags to students